melzreal/travel-goals-sinatra-project/README.md

 - [x] Users can view holidays/ countries and click on them
 - [x] Prevent users from deleting holidays that were not created by that user
 - [x] Include user input validations - only for uniqueness of username and uniqueness of country, no html input validations enforced.

-Improvements to do:
 - [x] Add edit forms to add notes to each country and patch methods
-- [ ] Add secure authentication (currently session secret is set to secret)